-While many athletes put a large focus on training, fitness, and nutrition, I find many tend to neglect and put off recovery especially when they don’t have the time.
-Making time for recovery is crucial to great performance on the bike and when it comes down to stage racing I really put an emphasis on how I recover.
+While many mountain bike athletes put a large focus on training, fitness, and nutrition, however many cyclist tend to neglect and put off recovery especially when they don’t have the time.
+Making time for recovery is critical for optimal performance on the bike.

-The last five years of racing as a Professional mountain biker, I was lucky enough to get to the Transylvania Epic Stage race along with many others.
+From 212-2017 racing as a Professional mountain biker, I was lucky enough to get to the Transylvania Epic Stage race along with many others.
 Here are the three main recovery methods I have found work great for me and the hundreds of mountain bike athletes I've coached over the years: